-The increase in operating profits in this Division was mainly contributed by the net gain from fair value adjustments of investments properties amounting to RM41.4 million.
+The decrease in operating profits in this Division was mainly due to net gain from fair value adjustments of investments properties amounting to RM41.4 million recognised in the previous financial year.

-Currently, there are 17 plots of land measuring approximately 48 acres located at Taman Perindustrian Nusa Cemerlang, Gelang Patah, held by this Division, of which 11 units of factories with GDV of RM240 million have been completed for rental.
+Currently, there are 17 plots of land measuring approximately 48 acres located at Taman Perindustrian Nusa Cemerlang, Gelang Patah, held by this Division, of which 11 units of factories with GDV of RM241 million have been completed for rental.

-To-date the occupancy rate is approximately 20% and we are actively looking for potential tenants to occupy the vacant factory units.
+To-date the occupancy rate is approximately 45.5% and we are actively looking for potential tenants to occupy the vacant factory units.